janisZisenis/mrt-cli/README.md

 ```

 When you perform some actions in your repositories (e.g. committing/pushing) the respected git-hooks are called.
 These git-hooks execute the tool's `git-hook` subcommand passing their git-hook name (e.g. pre-commit/pre-push) and their repository's root path.

+Currently, the *Multi Repository Tool* only supports the following git-hooks:
+- commit-msg
+- pre-commit
+- post-commit

 ### Block your most important branches